j-lepard/Understanding_Used_Car_Prices/README.md

     - Linear regression model(s) and proof of concept for numeric and categorical data.
     - Export data and model(s) to Tableau.
 #### Step 5
-- Presentation of Tableau dashboards and tools:
+##### Presentation of Tableau dashboards and tools:
-- (This is the Midterm.twbx in the parent folder)
+- Tableau file: Midterm.twbx
   - Explain our EDA process.
-  - Provide a tool for our clients, the used car sellers, to understand the distribution of price by categories
+  - Provide a tool for our clients, the used car sellers, to understand the distribution of price by categories.
   - Describe our outlier procedure and insights.
   - Show the different transformations for quantitative attributes.
   - Show the scatter plots to depict the relationship between the Y and X values.
   - Show a correlation matrix of the model values.
-  - Show the difference between Y and Log of Y
+  - Show the difference between Y and Log(Y).
-  - Deliver a tool that allows 'a used car seller' to assess a car based on the predictor variables in the model
+  - Deliver a tool that allows 'a used car seller' to access a car based on the predictor variables in the model.
-- (This is the Regression_chart.twbx in the parent folder)
+- Tableau file: Regression_Chart.twbx
-- To explain the model's coeficients and ability in non technical detail
+  - To explain the model's coeficients and ability in non technical detail.

 ### <br>Project Development
 - Utilize communication tools (e.g. Google documents, Discord) to discuss and share ideas.